A recent study estimates that 47% of foreclosed properties are still occupied.

 So for what reason are such a great number of foreclosed homes involved?
 It’s critical to recollect that nobody needs the house to be empty.
 Empty homes would be subject to vandalism and crimes.

 Staying in your house will enable the bank to keep up the estimation of their investment, so it’s very their best advantages to keep it involved.
-Halfway on account of the manners in which that the foreclosure laws are organized in TX, banks may request that you leave while needing you to remain.
+Halfway on account of the manners in which that the foreclosure laws are organized in Texas, banks may request that you leave while needing you to remain.

 There are some perfectly legal ways to stay in your home, even after foreclosure.